Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 # The Shape of Writing

-**Point, line, plane, and the case for spatial literacy infrastructure**
+**Point, line, plane, and why signed writing does not need to fit into a line**

 Most people think writing is linear.

 It is not.

-Writing systems differ not only in their symbols, but in how they organize language in space.
+Writing systems differ not only in their symbols, but in how they arrange language on the page.

 That difference matters for: